C0PEP0D/otto/README.md

 Training will continue until 10000 iterations, but can be stopped at any time.

-Models are saved in the `learn/model/YYmmdd-HHMMSS` directory:
+Models are saved in the `learn/models/YYmmdd-HHMMSS` directory:

-- `YYmmdd-HHMMSS_value_model` is the most recent model,
+- `YYmmdd-HHMMSS_model` is the most recent model,
-- `YYmmdd-HHMMSS_value_model_bkp_i`, where i is an integer, are the models saved at evaluation points (the models which performance is shown in `YYmmdd-HHMMSS_figure_learning_progress.png`).
+- `YYmmdd-HHMMSS_model_bkp_i`, where i is an integer, are the models saved at evaluation points (the models which performance is shown in `YYmmdd-HHMMSS_figure_learning_progress.png`).

 Note: training can restart from a previously saved model.